Target issues recall for more than 200,000 weighted blankets after 2 children die

 Target issued a recall for more than 200,000 weighted blankets after two children in North Carolina died from asphyxiation, federal officials and Target said Thursday.

-The girls, ages 4 and 6, died in Camp Lejeune, North Carolina, after becoming entrapped in the blankets in April, the U.S. Consumer Product Safety Commission said in a news release.
+The girls, ages 4 and 6, died in Camp Lejeune, North Carolina, after they were trapped in the blankets in April, the U.S. Consumer Product Safety Commission said in a news release.

-Target urged people who bought the six-pound Pillowfort brand blankets to stop using them immediately and contact the store for a refund.
+Target urged people who bought the 6-pound Pillowfort brand blankets to stop using them immediately and contact the store for a refund.

 “A young child can become entrapped by unzipping and entering the blanket, posing a risk of death by asphyxiation,” the company said.

+"We send our deepest condolences and support to the family that lost their loved ones," a company spokesperson added in an emailed statement.
+"As soon as we became aware of the situation, we acted quickly to begin removing Pillowfort Weighted Blankets from our assortment and have pulled all of these items from sale."

-Target received four reports of children becoming entrapped in the six-pound blankets, including the two deaths, the federal agency said.
+Target received four reports of children becoming entrapped in the 6-pound blankets, including the two deaths, the federal agency said.

-The blankets, sold exclusively by Target, were available between December 2018 and September, the agency said.
-The recall was issued for 204,000 blankets, the agency said.
+The blankets, sold exclusively by Target, were available from December 2018 to September, the agency said.
+The recall was issued for 204,000 blankets, it said.

 Commented